JasperHof/JasperHof.github.io/_docs/performance.md

 We applied LDAK-KVIK to 40 quantiative traits from the UK Biobank, and compared its performance to BOLT-LMM, Regenie, fastGWA, and classical regression.

-For every trait, we first evaluated the number of independent significantly associated loci for each method.
-This was compated to the number of significant loci using linear regression, and plotted against the estimated SNP heritability of the trait.
+For every trait, we evaluated the number of independent significantly associated loci per method.
+This was compared to the number of significant loci using linear regression, and plotted against the estimated SNP heritability of the trait.

 <img title="UK Biobank application - single SNP" alt="UK Biobank application single SNP" src="/assets/img/Figure3.png" style="display: block; margin: 0 auto; width: 600px">